GDG-Ajah/.github/README.md

 ## Contact

-If you have any questions, suggestions, or need support, don't hesitate to reach out to our community team at [Contact Details].
+If you have any questions, suggestions, or need support, don't hesitate to reach out to our community team at gdgajah1@gmail.com.
 We're here to assist you and make your community experience remarkable.

 Thank you for joining our Community GitHub Organization.
 Let's build, learn, and grow together!